Skip to main content

 Hi there!

 Welcome to my minuscule corner on the internet!
-I'm Briana; the face behind the abundance-of-bri blog!
-I'm a twenty-something year old college student who has a huge heart for Jesus, writing, reflecting, learning and teaching.
-My favorite color is yellow, pugs make me laugh to tears, and I have a mild obsession with grapefruit.
-I definitely don't know everything, but I love sharing what I know.
+I'm Briana-the face behind the abundance-of-bri blog!
+I'm a twenty-something year old mom and wife living the New England life.
+I have a huge heart for Jesus, writing, learning, and connecting.
+My favorite color is banana yellow, pugs never fail to make me grin, and a solid oat milk coffee puts just the right amount of pep in my step.

 The purpose of my blog is simple: to reflect and to encourage.